 When: 15th to 19th March, 2018

-Amongst all the fascinating Spanish traditions and festivals, the April Fair of Seville is one event that would definitely make you fall in love with the country’s culture.
+Amongst all the fascinating Spanish festivals, the April Fair of Seville is one event that would definitely make you fall in love with the country’s culture.
 This week-long fair begins with the traditional lighting of the entrance to the fairgrounds at midnight and ends with entertainment, colors, and best of Andalusian art like flamenco.
-All you have to do to make the most of this festival is dress up like the locals, head out to the fair, and enjoy every moment like never before.
+All you have to do to make the most of one of the hottest festivals in Spain 2019 is dress up like the locals, head out to the fair, and enjoy every moment like never before.

 Where: Seville, Spain

 When: 15th to 21st April, 2018

 4. Feria Del Caballo (Horse Fair)

 Joyous celebrations, flamenco performances, Andalusian cuisines, and a lot of horses is exactly what all the Horse Fair in Jerez brings under the spotlight.
 One of the major festivals in Spain in May, this fair helps everyone come together to enjoy the horse parades and indulge in tapas being sold at over 250 stalls.
 One of the established facts about Spanish festivals is that no matter which festival it is, there is dancing involved.
 While dressing up like the locals is one of the important things to do, another is to enjoy this cultural tradition to the fullest!
 Make sure you’re present in Spain for the inauguration day- it is supposed to be legendary.